-You will present the results of your project at the end of the semester, either in a class presentation or in a 5-10 page paper.
+You will present the results of your project at the end of the semester in a 10-15 min. class presentation, and summarized in a 5-10 page paper.
 (If you presented your research article evaluation, you should do a paper; if you wrote a paper, you should do a presentation.)